 The man seemed to earnestly believe the moral with which he concluded his story.
 Saying he and Allie were doing great, he seemed near tears.

-It is certainly true that the world is full of adversity, and those I face are pretty minor, whatever I should make of the man.
+It was certainly true that the world is full of adversity, and those I face are pretty minor.
 I spent the next several minutes of that bus ride contemplating this man’s story.
 Any sequence of events or statements is a story, even mathematical equations telling how one formula is equivalent to another.
 There is nothing more fundamental to being alive, in the intellectual, spiritual sense that a human is alive in a way distinct from being merely biotic, than the universal process of understanding and contextualizing our experiences through stories.

 The question was whether I could find a purpose in this particular story.
 Looking at his slightly sloping profile, I considered asking more, to root for the truth.

 “What if,” I said, “I were the one calling you?”

 “That couldn’t be.
 I know what he looks like.”

 “You can tell from how a voice sounds.”